The 1-Day Divorce Program

 What is the Cost?

-Our fee is fixed as a 6.5 hour booking needs to be allocated whether or not the full time is used.
+Our fee is fixed as a full day needs to be allocated and staffed whether or not the full time is used.
 However, if the session ends without resolution within 2 hours, the fee is reduced by $500.

-Neutral Financial Adviser (CFP, CFDS – Chartered Financial Divorce Specialist) – 3 hours – $225 plus tax each.
+Neutral Financial Adviser (CFP, CFDS – Chartered Financial Divorce Specialist) – 3 hours – $225 plus tax each or as otherwise quoted.
 A financial adviser is strongly advised in matters where finances are under discussion.

 Neutral Divorce Coach – $150 per hour plus tax, as required.
 Divorce coaches are certified mental health professionals with special training in Collaborative Divorce.
 They understand family dynamics and know how to support you through the emotional challenges of separation.